 Something U2 had done back in 1982

 In 2008, the band play to more people at Rotherham's Blues Cafe than Doctor Feelgood, Nine Below Zero and Simon Kirk of Free.
-A show at enormous Magna Centre in their home town sees the lads play to over 3500 people and the band once again travel to Ireland.
+A show at the enormous Magna Centre in their home town sees the lads play to over 3500 people and the band once again travel to Ireland.
 The Montenotte Hotel in Cork allows the band to take pictures on top of the roof, something U2 had done back in 1982.
 The following year in Sheffield saw U2's visit to Don Valley Stadium.
-U2 2 were booked to play over the road at Meadowhall which saw hundreds of shoppers lining up for pictures and autographs.
-Blackberry, sponsors of the 360 tour, hired the band as look-a-likes to promote their latest Curve mobile.
-Back home, the lads helped launch Doncaster radio station, Sine FM.
+U2 2 were booked to play over the road at the Meadowhall Entainment dome which saw thousands watch and hundreds of "shoppers" lining up for pictures and autographs.
+Blackberry, sponsors of the 360 tour, hired the band as look-a-likes to promote their latest Curve mobile phone.
+Back home, and the lads helped to launch Doncaster radio station, Sine FM.

 In 2010, the band performed alongside The Bootleg Beatles in Coventry's Ricoh Stadium, with The Bootleg's using U2 2's drum kit.
 U2 2 also headlined a few festivals that

 year and in 2012 they were asked to play twice during the Olympics.
-All of the Irish team's fanbase in London came to watch the shows.
+All of the Irish team's fan base in London came to watch the shows.
 During a sell-out Madness show at Doncaster Race course, Suggs tells the crowd that the world's greatest U2 tribute will be there the following week.
-The band are joined on vocals by Tono Higginson, complete with a new look and new sounds.

 U2 2 meet and perform with 'The Edges' cousin